insected/bobbae_gcp-wiki/Containers.md

 ## Containers vs. VMs

 [Virtual machines](VM) and containers differ in several ways, but the primary difference is that containers provide a way to virtualize an OS so that multiple workloads can run on a single OS instance.
 With VMs, the hardware is being virtualized to run multiple OS instances.
-Containers’ speed, agility, and portability make them yet another tool to help streamline software development.
+Containers’ speed, agility, and portability make them another tool to help streamline software development.